 \subsection{How sensitive is {\method} to the choice of loss function?}

-Table~\ref{tab:relish_overall_main} shows that {\method} consistently improves over prior LLM-regression baselines.
+Table~\ref{tab:relish_overall_main_with_statllm} shows that {\method} consistently improves over prior LLM-regression baselines.
 But where do the gains come from?
 In this section, we investigate \textbf{whether the improvements are due to better architectural design or simply an artifact of the Huber loss} \citep{huber1992robust}.
+We conduct ablations on the five STS/WMT datasets, excluding StatLLM.
+Another motivation is to enable fairer comparisons with RAFT \citep{Lukasik2025-ak}.
+While RAFT currently employs a squared loss (Table~\ref{tab:regression-taxonomy}), RAFT could potentially use a Huber formulation by penalizing large prediction errors with a L1 loss.

-Towards this goal, we ablate the {\method} trained with the standard mean-squared error (MSE) loss.
+Thus, we ablate {\method} trained with the standard mean-squared error (MSE) loss.
 We keep y-normalization, as we observe that training collapses without it.
 Specifically, without label normalization, all predictive heads will default to predicting the dataset label mean as the simplest solution to minimize numerical error.